devfabiosilva/myCryptoBot/README.md

 #### Running client app

 myCryptoBot webchat is a cute and lightweight app built in [ReactJS](https://reactjs.org) a robust JavaScript library for building user interfaces.
-You can simply modify CSS page styles in styles directory or Adaptive Cards and webchat styles in [index.css]().
+You can simply modify CSS page styles in [webchat.css](/webchat-client/public/styles/webchat.css) directory or Adaptive Cards and webchat styles in [index.css](/webchat-client/src/index.css).

-To additional change inteface (language support, welcome message and conection to local server or Azure Cloud) open [README](webchat-client/README.md) for details.
+To additional change inteface (language support, welcome message and conection to local server or Azure Cloud) open [README](/webchat-client/README.md) for details.

 To run myCryptoBot webchat: